Black Friday will be here shortly, and chances are with that #studentloanbudget you’re just not ready for it.

 - “I’d rather spend time with people than give and receive more stuff.”

 The holidays are not just about receiving gifts – in fact, that can be pretty unfulfilling.

 Giving gifts can feel just as – if not more – fun.

 If you love to give gifts, focus on keeping your budget at bay.

 Here are some fun ideas you can consider:

-During the holidays hand out the formal invitation and make sure you mention this is in lieu of any gifts this year.
+During the holidays, hand out the formal invitation and make sure you mention that the gathering is in lieu of any gifts this year.